alubana/nightwatch-boilerplate/e2e/README.md

 docker-compose scale chrome=10
 ```

-Please not you can install VNC viewer to See inside the container.
+Please note, you can install VNC viewer to see inside the container.<br>
-Use 127.0.0.1:PORT
+Use 127.0.0.1:*PORT*
 You can find the vnc port on host machine by
 ```sh
 docker ps -a